ColeLab/controlCartography/networkDiagnosticMetrics/README.md

 **Purpose**: use FC estimates and the network partition to diagnose variability and flexibility.

 **Directory**: Contains demo code for diagnosing network-mechanisms of interest.
 Diagnostic metrics demonstrated include: global variability coefficient (GVC), between-network variability coefficient (BVC), and network flexibility (NF)
-    - See networkDiagnosticMetrics/References.txt for a full reference list associated with each metric (and additional info on public repositories outside of github)
+    - See networkDiagnosticMetrics/References.md for a full reference list associated with each metric (and additional info on public repositories outside of github)

 ## References & source information
 1. **Global variability coefficient (GVC):** originally by Cole et al., 2013; quantifies variability in connectivity patterns across task states
-    - Cole, M. W., Reynolds, J. R., Power, J. D., Repovs, G., Anticevic, A., & Braver, T. S. (2013).
-Multi-task connectivity reveals flexible hubs for adaptive task control.
-Nature Neuroscience, 16(9), 1348–1355. https://doi.org/10.1038/nn.3470
+    - See References.md
     - **Further info & source code**: http://www.colelab.org/cole-etal-2013/#analysiscode

 2. **Between-network variability coefficient (BVC):** inspired by Cole et al., 2013 and Ito et al., 2017; addresses the concern that within-network connections bias GVC results.